l7mp/l7mp/README.md

 There are two *types* of streams supported by L7mp: a "byte-stream" (like TCP or Unix Domain Sockets in SOCK_STREAM mode) is a bidirectional stream that ignores segmentation/message boundaries, while "datagram-stream" is the same but it prefers segmentation/message boundaries whenever possible (e.g., UDP or WebSocket).
 The l7mp proxy warns if a datagram-stream type stream is routed to a byte-stream protocol, because this would lead to a loss of message segmentation.
 In addition, protocols may support any or both of the following two modes: a "singleton" mode protocol accepts only a single connection (e.g., a fully connected UDP listener will emit only a single session) while a "server" mode listener may accept multiple client connections, emitting a separate session for each connection received  (e.g., a TCP or a HTTP listener).

 A protocol is marked with a flag `l` if it has a listener implementation in l7mp, acting as a server-side protocol "plug" that listens to incoming connections and emits new sessions, and with flag `c` if it implements the cluster side, i.e., the client-side of the protocol that can route a connection to an upstream service and load-balance across a set of remote endpoints, `Re` means that the protocol supports *retries* and `Lb` indicates that *load-balancing* support is also available for the protocol.

+# The l7mp control plane: The l7mp service mesh

+The l7mp service mesh operator for Kubernetes is currently under construction, more details to follow soon.

 # License